juliourena/juliourena.github.io/_posts/2021-07-01-BYOPython_EN.md

 If you want a live video me explaining how I discover it and reproducing it, take a look at [HackTheBox - RedTeamRD Meetup - Spectra & Abuso de Dropbox python.dll](https://www.youtube.com/watch?v=oXb3hRZrKrA&t=4265s) (Spanish).

+**Note**: I reported this to Dropbox but it was out of scope: "Attacks requiring physical access to a user's device."

 **God bless you!**

 **Serving Christ is not a task, but a relationship.
 God's Friends Jn 15: 15**